britannic/Adblock/README.md

 [Click to view the https://community.ubnt.com/ thread](https://community.ubnt.com/t5/EdgeMAX/CLI-Integrated-dnsmasq-Adblocking-amp-Blacklisting-v3-7-6-Easy/td-p/1344740)

-NOTE: THIS IS NOT OFFICIAL UBIQUITI SOFTWARE AND THEREFORE NOT SUPPORTED OR ENDORSED BY Ubiquiti Networks�
+NOTE: THIS IS NOT OFFICIAL UBIQUITI SOFTWARE AND THEREFORE NOT SUPPORTED OR ENDORSED BY Ubiquiti Networks, Inc.

 ## Copyright